clokep/clokep.github.io/content/articles/testing-wireviz.rst

 See the comments below, this is doable, although a little awkward!

 It did create a fairly pretty diagram after running ``wireviz subaru-wiring.yaml`` and is certainly easier than directly using `graphviz`_.
-It ouputs a SVG, PNG, bill of materials, HTML page (with the bill of materials and image on it).
+It creates a SVG, PNG, bill of materials, and HTML page (with the bill of materials and image on it).
 Overall, I'd use it again if I had a need!

 .. center::